Apply to Camp FFIT (Future Firefighters in Training)

 - Camp FFIT has a limited number of spaces available.
 Selected applicants will be contacted by phone to confirm placement and emailed a formal registration package.
 All other applicants will be contacted by email and informed if they are selected to be placed on our waitlist.

 - Upon acceptance, participants will complete the formal registration forms and submit the Camp FFIT fee of $50.

-- Fee subsidies are available through the Recreation Fee Assistance Program for those who qualify.
-The fee covers all activities, lunch on all three days and a Camp FFIT t-shirt.
+- Fee subsidies are available through the Recreation Assistance Program for those who qualify.
+The fee covers all activities and a Camp FFIT t-shirt.
 Some safety boots (limited sizes) are available for those participants who are unable to purchase their own.

 - Date modified: